skills/release-based-workflow/README.md

 Here's a recap of all the tasks you've accomplished in your repository:

 - Create a beta release.
-- Add a new feature to the release branche.
+- Add a new feature to the release branch.
 - Open a release pull request
 - Automate release notes.
 - Merge and finalize the release branch.